Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-rkt-OLWCJ8k.md

 ### Transcript

-> do you have enough guitars you need one more i actually have more you can't see off camera but not the flex anything but i do have more don't worry about it
+> do you have enough guitars you need one more I actually have more you can't see off camera but not the flex anything but I do have more don't worry about it